PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 11. Lake Wateree - The Crankbait Paradise

 The upper end near Great Falls holds the best largemouth habitat.
-During spring, the spawning flats in Dutchman's Creek and Grannies Creek produce fantastic action on soft plastics and chatterbaits.
+During spring, spawning flats in Dutchman's Creek and Grannies Creek produce fantastic action on soft plastics and chatterbaits.
 The main lake points near the dam hold schools of spotted bass in summer and fall.

 12. Cooper River - The Tidal Wildcard